duydd25031999/TC_note/Software Development/System design.md

 ## Testing

-- How easily you can add new features or modify the system without breaking existing functionality.
-- Build systems that can grow and evolve over time.
+- Define testing strategy early by identifying critical components and non-functional requirements such as performance, security, and fault tolerance.
+- Design system interfaces (APIs, modules) with testability in mind, using modular and loosely coupled architecture.
+- Plan for testing overview, including unit, integration, and load testing, to validate behavior under realistic and extreme conditions.
-- Examples:
+- Example:
-	- Microservices architecture allows you to add new services without touching old ones.
-	- Plugin systems in apps (like Chrome extensions) allow flexible additions.
-	- API versioning allows new clients to work with updated server APIs without breaking old clients.
+    - While designing APIs for a microservice, define clear request/response formats (with OpenAPI/Swagger).
+    - Create Design component library (UI Toolkit) as project standard for UI development and testing
+    - Every user story requires an acceptance criteria

 ## Non-functional Requirement

-- Non-functional Requirement above Feature of Product
+- Non-functional Requirements are the Quality requirements of product above Feature of Product
     - Secure
     - Responsive
     - Performance